 Back to top

-with haematological cancers, such as myeloma, leukaemia and lymphoma, as there is a high risk of cancer cells surviving in the blood vessels of the scalp and causing the cancer to come back after treatment
+You have a haematological cancer such as myeloma, leukaemia or lymphoma.
+This is because there is a high risk of cancer cells surviving in the blood vessels of the scalp, causing the cancer to come back after treatment.

-for some people who need very high doses of chemotherapy, as scalp cooling is less likely to work with very high doses of the drugs
+You need very high doses of chemotherapy, as this makes scalp cooling less likely to work.

-if you’re having continuous chemotherapy through a pump for several days, as this makes it impractical to have scalp cooling
+You’re having continuous chemotherapy through a pump for several days, as this makes it impractical to have scalp cooling.

-for some patients whose liver isn't working as well as it should - this may lead to the chemotherapy drugs circulating in the body for longer than usual, and it may not be possible to keep the scalp cold for long enough
+Your liver isn't working as well as it should be.
+This may lead to the chemotherapy drugs circulating in the body for longer than usual, and it may not be possible to keep the scalp cold for long enough.